-- DEX_CONNECTORS.
+- DEX\CONNECTORS.
 This environment variable specifies which authentication providers Dex will use.
-For more information, see User Interface Login Using a Third-party Authentication Provider. - BASIC_AUTH_USER.
-This environment variable specifies the basic_auth and admin login username.
-For more information, see User Interface Login Administrator User. - BASIC_AUTH_PASSWORD.
-This environment variable specifies the basic_auth and admin login password.
-For more information, see User Interface Login Administrator User. - BASIC_AUTH.
+For more information, see User Interface Login Using a Third-party Authentication Provider. - BASIC\AUTH\USER.
+This environment variable specifies the basic\auth and admin login username.
+For more information, see User Interface Login Administrator User. - BASIC\AUTH\PASSWORD.
+This environment variable specifies the basic\auth and admin login password.
+For more information, see User Interface Login Administrator User. - BASIC\AUTH.
 This environment variable specifies whether the local Administrator user will be enabled.
-For more information, see User Interface Login Administrator User. - CLIENT ID.
-The IS client id in use by default is isproxy, and you should not change this value. - CLIENT_SECRET.
-The client_secret is a randomly generated string unique to each PowerFlow deployment.
-In most configurations, you do not need to change this secret. - CAC_AUTH.
+For more information, see User Interface Login Administrator User. - BIND\DN.
+Use this encrypted value in the dex\connectors section when using LDAP as a connector. - BIND\PW.
+Use this encrypted value in the dex\connectors section when using LDAP as a connector. - CLIENT\ID.
+The IS client id in use by default is isproxy, and you should not change this value. - CLIENT\SECRET.
+The client\secret is a randomly generated string unique to each PowerFlow deployment.
+In most configurations, you do not need to change this secret. - CAC\AUTH.
 This environment variable specifies whether to enable CAC certificate checking.
 If this is used, there should be a public CA certificate added as a server-ca.crt secret to the gui container.
-For more information, see CAC Authentication. - CAC_CRL.
+For more information, see CAC Authentication. - CAC\CRL.
 This environment variable specifies whether certificate revocation list (CRL) checking is enabled for the CAC client certificate.
-If this is true and updated, the user should must add a ca_crl:/var/ca_crl volume to both the gui and syncpacks steprunner services. - CAC_LDAP_VERIFY.
+If this is true and updated, the user should must add a ca\crl:/var/ca\crl volume to both the gui and syncpacks steprunner services. - CAC\LDAP\VERIFY.
 This environment variable specifies whether to enable lookup of group permissions based on the user Subject Alternative Name (SAN) or Common Name (CN) to the configured LDAP server.
-If this is configured, the user must configure an LDAP or AD server under the DEX_CONNECTORS environment variable. - CAC_LDAP_SEARCH_BY.
-This environment variable specifies whether to use Subject Alternative Name (SAN) or Common Name (CN) for LDAP group membership searches when LDAP is enabled and when CAC_LDAP_VERIFY is enabled.
-The default value of this environment variable is san; use cn for Common Name in the environment variable section. - BIND_DN.
-Use this encrypted value in the dex_connectors section when using LDAP as a connector. - BIND PW.
-Use this encrypted value in the dex connectors section when using LDAP as a connector.
+If this is configured, the user must configure an LDAP or AD server under the DEX\CONNECTORS environment variable. - CAC\LDAP\SEARCH\BY.
+This environment variable specifies whether to use Subject Alternative Name (SAN) or Common Name (CN) for LDAP group membership searches when LDAP is enabled and when CAC\LDAP\VERIFY is enabled.
+The default value of this environment variable is san; use cn for Common Name in the environment variable section. - FORCE\CAC\LDAP\REVALIDATION: This environment variable ensures that user sessions are terminated upon account deletion from the AD server when using CAC authentication.
+This variable will only work if the CAC\LDAP\VERIFY variable is enabled.
+This configuration is disabled by default, as this setting can cause overhead in the AD server.